 Image: Altostratus clouds

 3. Nimbostratus: Dark, gray, shapeless cloud layers containing rain, snow, or ice pellets.
 They are often thick enough to block out the Sun.
 Weather prediction: Gloomy with persistant rain or snow

 1. Stratus: Thin, gray-white, sheetlike clouds with low bases covering the whole sky.
 Weather prediction: Fair, but gloomy.
 They may bring drizzle or snow but not much precipitation since they are so thin.

 2. Stratocumulus: Rounded cloud masses that form in a layer.
 Often, they have a darkish instead of bright white.
 Weather prediction: Fair weather for now, but a storm might be on its way.

 Form at almost any altitude and can reach to more than 39,000 feet

-Cumulus: Fair-weather clouds with flat bases and dome-shape tops.
+1. Cumulus: Fluffy, white, cotton-ball clouds with flat bases and dome-shape tops.
 Weather prediction: Fair-weather in store!

-Cumulonimbus: Large, dark, vertical clouds with bulging top that can grow to towering heights on hot, humid days.
+2. Cumulonimbus: Large, dark, vertical clouds with bulging top that can grow to towering heights on hot, humid days.
 Weather prediction: bring showers, thunder, and lightning.